Gull4334/iomoto/README.md

 Routing of this application is managed with well known package named [`react-router-dom`](https://reactrouter.com/docs/en/v6/getting-started/overview) .

-when we need to add a new route, we have to go to routing file placed `src/routes/routing.tsx`. we will register new route here with a unique path.
+When we need to add a new route, we have to go to routing file placed in `src/routes/routing.tsx`.
+We will register new route here with a unique path.

 ### TypeScript

-All `typescript` interfaces are placed in `src/models` files.
+All `typescript` interfaces are placed in `src/models` folder.
 This approach will help us to understand the expected reponse of each API.

 ### Models